hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 1421

-O mankind, there has come to you an exhortation from your Lord, a cure for [illness] of the hearts, a guidance and mercy for the believers.
+O people, there has come to you an exhortation from your Lord, a cure for [illness] of the hearts, a guidance and mercy for the believers.

 # 1422